-In this episode, Sean and Gina discuss the power of the brand to financial institutions in stepping up during challenging times.
-Beyond the storefront, exterior signage, and name and logo, what is your brand saying?
-Banks and credit unions are finding that tapping into their underlying purpose is helping them communicate their brand’s real value to their communities.
+In this episode of the Believe in Banking podcast, Sean and Gina discuss the power of the brand for financial institutions stepping up during challenging times.
+Beyond the storefront, exterior signage, and name and logo, what is your financial brand saying?
+Banks and credit unions are finding that tapping into their underlying brand purpose is helping them communicate their value to their communities and their customers.

 Intro: This is Believe in Banking, a podcast series for decision makers, influencers, and leaders, featuring experts taking on the financial industry’s most pressing issues with insight and empathy.
 The podcast features information and conversations designed to enlighten and empower.
 Here are your Believe in Banking hosts, Sean Keathley and Gina Bleedorn.

 Sean Keathley: Welcome to our Believe in Banking podcast.
 I’m Sean Keathley, President and CEO of Adrenaline.

 Gina Bleedorn: And I’m Gina Bleedorn, Chief Experience Officer at Adrenaline.

 Sean Keathley: Gina, on our last episode, we were talking about the power of the branch, and how it is a critical link to the idea of a network effect.
 But we were starting to elude to really the next layer up, talking more about the power of the brand when it’s combined.
 So why don’t you start us off and let’s talk about the power of the brand.